Agentless Nutanix AHV backup. Prism API-coordinated snapshots, native Nutanix CBT, cross-cluster and cross-hypervisor restore, full multi-tenancy.

 How it works

-A Full backup creates a Nutanix v3/v4 application-consistent (or crash-consistent, per application_consistent=) snapshot of the target VM(s), then for each virtual disk: creates a Volume Group (VG) on the cluster, clones the snapshot disk into the VG, attaches the VG to the FD host via iSCSI, reads the raw block device using O_DIRECT (1 MiB chunks, 4 KiB-aligned), streams it to Bacula as a virtual file @nutanix/<vm>/disks/disk-<N>.raw, and then cleans up the VG and snapshot in strict reverse order via RAII Drop chains.
+A Full backup creates a Nutanix v3/v4 application-consistent (or crash-consistent, per application_consistent=) snapshot of the target VM(s), then for each virtual disk: creates a Volume Group (VG) on the cluster, clones the snapshot disk into the VG, attaches the VG to the FD host via iSCSI, reads the raw block device using O_DIRECT (1 MiB chunks, 4 KiB-aligned), streams it to Bacula as a virtual file @nutanix/<vm>/disks/disk-<N>.raw, and then cleans up the VG and snapshot in strict reverse order.

 Prism Central API